-Juneau is a place that you could spend days exploring and still not see all of the wonderful and beautiful places that make this city so well-known.
+Juneau is a place where you could spend days exploring and still not see all of the wonderful and beautiful places that make this city so well-known.
 Choose the attractions that interest you the most from our guide to the Best Things to do in Juneau Alaska and make the most out of your time here.
-You will not want to waste second from the minute your feet touch Alaska soil!
+You will not want to waste a second from the minute your feet touch Alaska soil!

-If you know of anyone else that needs a little bit of inspiration or assistance in planning their Alaska vacation, please be sure to share this post on social media: Facebook, Flipboard, Twitter or grab the image from below for Pinterest.
-And remember – sharing is charing (and we thank you in advance!)
+If you know of anyone else that needs a little bit of inspiration or assistance in planning their Alaska vacation, please be sure to share this post on social media: Facebook, Flipboard, Twitter or grab the image below for Pinterest.
+And remember – sharing is caring (and we thank you in advance!)